getsolus/solus-site.github.io/content/blog/2017-01-05-early-2017-infrastructure-upgrades.md

 - 4GB of RAM
 - 20GB of disk storage

-While this worked well for us for the better part of 2016 and we're grateful for the support from Dediserve that we've had, due to issues such as email being blocked as a result of a bad actor on the same I.P. block and heavy usage of our own git, we decided to invest in a more capable server.
-This server, hosted by OVH (same provider as our package repository), has:
+While this worked well for us for the better part of 2016 and we're grateful for the support from Dediserve that we've had, due to an increased demand on our infrastructure, we decided to invest in a more capable server.
+This server, hosted by OVH
+(same provider as our package repository), has:

 - Intel Xeon D-1520
 - 32GB of RAM